beberlei/litecqrs-php/README.md

 new \LiteCQRS\Plugin\SymfonyBundle\LiteCQRSBundle(),
 ```

-You can enable/disable the different plugins by adding the following to your config.yml:
+You can enable/disable the bundle by adding the following to your config.yml:

-    lite_cqrs:
+    lite_cqrs: ~
-        orm:                    true
-        swift_mailer:           true
-        monolog:                true
-        jms_serializer:         true
-        crud:                   true
-        dbal_event_store:       true
-        couchdb_event_store:    true
-        couchdb_odm:            true

 Please refer to the [SymfonyExample.md](https://github.com/beberlei/litecqrs-php/blob/master/example/SymfonyExample.md)
 document for a full demonstration of using LiteCQRS from within a Symfony2 project.

-### Swiftmailer

-The Swiftmailer Plugin allows you to defer the sending of mails until after a command or event
-handler has actually finished successfully.

-- ``LiteCQRS\Plugin\Swiftmailer\SpoolTransportHandler``

-You need a spool transport and a real transport instance for this.
-The Spool transport queues
-all messages and the transport handler sends all messages through the real transport, if the
-command/event handler was executed successfully.

 ### Monolog